Congo mine tests Glencore's efforts to weather copper slump

-KOLWEZI, Democratic Republic of Congo (Reuters) - The beer flowed at a dimly-lit bar in the Congo copper mining town of Kolwezi, but it did little to lighten the mood.
+KOLWEZI, Democratic Republic of Congo, Dec 3 (Reuters) - The beer flowed at a dimly-lit bar in the Congo copper mining town of Kolwezi, but it did little to lighten the mood.

 Since the commodity price slump rippled out to the remote corners of Africa that hold some of the world’s most important metals supplies, thousands of mine workers in Kolwezi have been fearing for their future.